YDK-Solutions/ydk/sdk/cpp/core/docsgen/api/ydk/types.rst

     .. cpp:function:: std::vector<YLeaf> getYLeafs() const

-        Access function to get all elements in the YLeafList
+        Access function to get all elements in the YLeafList.

 .. cpp:class:: ydk::YList